MykolaPinchuk/LoanDefault/README.md

 gcloud app deploy
 ```
 4. Follow the link, shown in the console after the previous command to verify that webapp works.

+Notes:
+- To use target encoder at prediction time, I can use this object directly.
+To make it work, see this: https://stackoverflow.com/questions/57888291/how-to-properly-pickle-sklearn-pipeline-when-using-custom-transformer.